adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

 ----------------------------
 Type of data for display.

-Specifying the data for display at the graph.
+Specifying the data which will be displayed in the graphs.
 Everything is displayed by default, each value in a separate picture.
 Currently available for display: Isotropic exchange parameter, distance, \|DMI\|.